Is Your Grandchild Going Away to Private School?

 OLC Open House Fruit Basket by silver marquis, on Flickr Creative Commons Attribution-No Derivative Works 2.0 Generic License by silver marquis

 Be aware of his activities and academic schedule.
-That way you can send a care package or a basket of fruit during those hectic exam weeks and other stressful times.
+You can send a care package or fruit basket during those hectic exam weeks and other stressful times.
 Naturally, surprising him is something you should try to do.
-He'll really appreciate your thoughtfulness.
+He'll appreciate your thoughtfulness.
 So will his friends.
 Teens always appreciate food.

 Visits

 Actual physical visits to his school can get a bit tricky.
-Try your best to plan a visit around a weekend when the school is not in the midst of exams or some other major academic project.
-Be there for a major game or attending opening night of the school play or to hear his violin solo in the chamber music concert.
+Plan a visit around a weekend when the school is not amid exams or other major academic projects.
+Be there for a significant game, attend the school play's opening night, or hear his violin solo in the chamber music concert.
 He will be so thrilled you made the effort to come.

 Millburn - High School Football Stadium by roger4336, on Flickr Creative Commons Attribution-Share Alike 2.0 Generic License by roger4336

 Now, the best for last.
-If you went to the school your grandchild is attending, you will have several special opportunities to visit and be with him.
-Alumni weekends are all about returning to your alma mater to be with your old classmates.
+If you attended your grandchild's school, you will have several unique opportunities to visit and be with him.
+Alumni weekends are about returning to your alma mater to be with your old classmates.
 But imagine the emotion when your grandson is standing beside you next to your class plaque and admiring your trophies.
 That's priceless.
 The development people will be hovering close by too, making sure you savor the moment.
 They might even have a suggestion or two as to how you can memorialize those memories.

 Enjoy being a grandparent.
 Be proud of your grandchildren.
 Enjoy them.
 The only thing better is being a great-grandparent.